Skip to main content

 Overview

 This guide provides step-by-step instructions to install and configure DeployStack using Docker Compose.
-The setup includes both frontend and backend services with persistent data storage and proper networking.
+The setup includes frontend, backend, and required satellite service with persistent data storage and proper networking.

 Important: Only modify settings explicitly mentioned in this guide.
 Altering other configurations may lead to issues.